takahitomiyamoto/heat-sfdx-cli/heat/README.md

   --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)  [default: warn] logging level for
                                                                                     this command invocation

+  --recommended                                                                     set this flag if you would like to
+                                                                                    contain any standard, unmanaged, and
+                                                                                    child sub-components

   --released                                                                        set this flag if you would like to
                                                                                     contain any released components